How to Work Out What Racing Springs You Need....

-The idea is that if we were to push the car down and there was no friction or binding, then it would continue to bounce up and down forever at its "natural frequency".
-In the real world of course, the car settles quite quickly, as you can see when I pushed the car a couple of times at the beginning of the video.
+To measure the spring frequency with the Bounce Test™, the idea is that if we push the car down and there was no friction or binding, then it would continue to bounce up and down forever at its "natural frequency".
+In the real world of course, the car settles quite quickly due to friction, as you can see when I pushed the car a couple of times at the beginning of the video.

 Our Bounce Test™ is one of two basic procedures we use in getting the data we need for the Weight Transfer Worksheet™.
 (The other is measuring the Motion Ratio for the spring where we have coil-overs, and therefore cannot remove the shocks to do the Bounce Test™.)